clinthoward/clinthoward.github.io/_posts/2017-06-17-Stock Tracker-Blog.md

 ---
 layout:     post
-title:      "Analysis of key Fincial Indices, Sectors and an Extra Focus on Renewable Energy Stocks"
+title:      "Analysis of Key Fincial Indices, Sectors and an Extra Focus on Renewable Energy Stocks"
 subtitle:   "Various ways to pull in and analyse Index data, Equities and Renewable Energy Data"
 date:       2017-06-17 12:00:00
 author:     "Clint Howard"